 (6) Parivahan :- This is a current that sustains the Akash Ganga – the heavenly bodies move in particular course on account of this current.

 (7) Paraavahan :- This is the current that overtakes everything at the time of end of Kalpa.
 All matter and all souls will be carried by this current.
 The other air currents also get fixed in this current.

 The Saptha-vaayu has a combined function in the daily life of a Vedik.
 The washed cloth is dried in saptha –vaayu!
 That is, if a person shakes the wet cloth for 7 times in the open air by invoking the saptha vaayu, it is said to be ready for wearing.
 The cloth may still be wet, but the contact of Saptha vaayu makes it fit for wearing.

 This kind of idea reveals that the last 2 vaayu also are very much present within the earthy boundaries.

 Such an idea is found in Sundhara khanda of Valmiki Ramayana.
 It is said in the first chapter of this khanda, that Hanuman flew above and below the clouds and also beyond.
 It is also mentioned that he flew through the path of the sun and the moon when he crossed the Ocean to reach Lanka in search of Sita.
-The path of the sun and the moon are Praavahan (Devayana) and Parivahan (pithru yana).
+The path of the sun and the moon are Parravahan (Devayana) and Parivahan (pitru yana).
 The former supports the entire universe while the latter guides the movement of galaxies.

 Though this sounds absurd or non-plausible, Bhaskara explains this in a simple way.
 He asks us to imagine the moving potter's wheel.
 The universe is moving like the potter's wheel due to the power of Paraavahan.
 Imagine an ant sitting on the wheel and moving too.
 Like the ant, the heavenly bodies are moving in their course guided by Parivahan in the ever moving Universe (of Paraavahan).